Biblical Theology

 Listen to this article

-The broader significance of this passage lies in the consequences that result from David’s sin of conducting the census.
 God was displeased with David’s action and offered him three choices for punishment.
-David chose to fall into the hands of the Lord rather than be subject to human punishment.
-As a result, a severe plague afflicted Israel, leading to the deaths of seventy thousand men.
+David chose to fall into the hands of the Lord rather than face human judgment.
+As a result, a severe plague struck Israel, and according to the text, seventy thousand men died.

 Share this: